Home Generator Remote Monitoring: Understanding Your Options

-Battery voltage and trends allow us to see problems before a failure occurs
+- Battery voltage and trends --- (see problems before a failure occurs)

-In addition to the growing concern for Air Quality, some states are now mandating records of when the generator runs and for how long.
-The remote monitoring systems we use track and provide an automatic means to create these reports.
-We can also remotely control the exercise schedule to run the generator only on designated clean air days in some jurisdictions.
+Some states now mandate keeping records of when your generator runs, and for how long.
+A remote monitoring system is an automatic and easy means to create these reports.
+Your provider can also remotely control the exercise schedule to run the generator only on designated clean air days in jurisdictions where such rules apply.

 How Remote Monitoring Works

-There are several means of communication with your generator system:
+There are three main means of communication with your generator system: